femboyfin/dbdideas/survivor_perks.md

 ## [Borrowed Time](<https://deadbydaylight.wiki.gg/wiki/Borrowed_Time>) 📉 🗑️

 - Grants the unhooker **10 seconds** of Endurance (only before exit gates have been powered)
   - Converts BT into an altruistic Anti-Camp perk pre-endgame denying a free 1 for 1 by proxy camping killers.
-Disproportionately affects killers who wouldn't have triggered AFC (Anti-Facecamp) which are primarily high tiers.
+Disproportionately affects killers who wouldn't have triggered AFC (Anti-Face Camp) which are primarily high tiers.
 Keep in mind this only effectively guarantees that the hit after an unhook will hit a player with Endurance, which can also be accomplished reliably by running Resilience instead, as the 9% difference provides enough time for the unhooker and unhooked survivors to sprint towards each other before the killer can swing a second time.

 or